cocoh-23/CL0Finder/README.md

 GET /thisPageDoesNotExist HTTP/1.1
 Foo: Bar
 ```
-If the request after the previos smuggled one, returns a response code that is different to the response code that was returned after sending the base request, this is an interesting behaviour that should be manually tested.
+If the request after the smuggled one, returns a response code that is different to the response code that was returned after sending the base request (sent by FindCandidateURLs.py), this is an interesting behaviour that should be manually tested.
+In the case of the GET method as a normal request, we try to desyn with GET, POST and PUT also.

 ## TE.0 Basic Technique